MrWolfZ/Conqueror/recipes/cqs/basics/testing-middlewares/README.md

 +     pipeline.ServiceProvider.GetRequiredService<Action<ICommandPipelineBuilder>>()(pipeline);
 ```

 With these changes we can now dynamically configure the pipeline in our tests.
-Let's add a test that verifies that a custom retry attempt limit works as expected:
+Let's add a test which verifies that a custom retry attempt limit works as expected:

 ```cs
 [Test]